Chart Color Schemes

 Warialda is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Warialda's dwelling structures, as per the latest Census, were 96.0% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 93.0% houses and 6.9% other dwellings.
-Home ownership in Warialda was 53.4%, with mortgaged dwellings at 24.3% and rented ones at 22.3%.
-The median monthly mortgage repayment was $1,000, lower than Non-Metro NSW's average of $1,100.
-Median weekly rent in Warialda was $230, compared to Non-Metro NSW's $240.
-Nationally, Warialda's mortgage repayments were significantly lower at $1,000 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Warialda's dwelling structures, as per the latest Census, consisted of 96.0% houses and 4.1% other dwellings.
+In comparison, Non-Metro NSW had 93.0% houses and 6.9% other dwellings.
+Home ownership in Warialda was at 53.4%, with mortgaged dwellings at 24.3% and rented ones at 22.3%.
+The median monthly mortgage repayment was $1,000, below Non-Metro NSW's average of $1,100.
+The median weekly rent in Warialda was $230, compared to Non-Metro NSW's $240.
+Nationally, Warialda's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing